 - Read in : हिंदी

 If one has a home loan, interest payments made towards its repayment can also be claimed under Section 24.
-The other deductions include donations under Section 80G, interest payments under Section 80E for education loan, etc.
+The other deductions include donations under Section 80G, and interest payments under Section 80E for education loan, among others.

 Related: Things you didn't know about tax-saving [infographic]

 Another important factor to consider is the post-tax return of the tax-saving investment.
-For instance, most fixed and assured returns products such as NSC provide you with Section 80C benefits but the returns, currently 8.1 per cent (five-year) annually, are taxable.
-This makes the effective post-tax return equal to 5.60 per cent for the highest taxpayers.
+For instance, most fixed and assured returns products such as NSC provide you with Section 80C benefits but the returns, currently 7.6% (five-year) annually, are taxable.
+This makes the effective post-tax return equal to 5.32% for the highest taxpayers.